jthielens/cleo-vfs-migrate/README.md

 to be added or delete in the form id,mailbox,mailbox.

 -list may appear multuple times or multiple ids may appear in a single argument in the form id,id,id (not id,mailbox,mailbox).
+To list all mailboxes use -all.

 By default the vfs.yaml file is updated in place and the existing file is moved into a backup.
 Use -out to specify an alternate output file for